boxalino/integration-gcp/ftp_to_gcs/README.md

 1. Follow the [Cloud Functions quickstart guide] to setup Cloud Functions for your project.

-2. Create a new cloud function; give it a suggestive name (ex:  function-downloadFileToGCS)
+2. Create a new cloud function; give it a suggestive name (ex:  function-downloadFtpFileToGCS)

 3. Set trigger type **HTTP**